karmaniverous/blog/collections/_entity-manager/04-configuration.md

 **Entity Manager** is a highly generic tool that enables efficient put, get, and query operations across many entity relationships, indexes, and sharded partitions.

 **Entity Manager** was designed to operate within the context of AWS [DynamoDB](https://aws.amazon.com/dynamodb/), but should work equally well with any sufficiently similar [NoSQL](https://en.wikipedia.org/wiki/NoSQL) platform.

+**This page is under construction!** The Typescript refactor is nearly complete, and I'm busy building the demo & syncing up this documentation.
+Please check back soon for updates and [drop me a note](https://github.com/karmaniverous/entity-manager/discussions) with any questions or ideas!.
+{: .notice--warning}

 To accomplish this, **Entity Manager** needs to know: